Carnahan History, Family Crest & Coats of Arms

 The surname Carnahan was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from ancient times.

-Important Dates for the Carnahan family
+Early History of the Carnahan family

 This web page shows only a small excerpt of our Carnahan research.
 Another 90 words (6 lines of text) covering the years 117 and 1172 are included under the topic Early Carnahan History in all our PDF Extended History products and printed products wherever possible.